 Swalwell scandal: Sensenbrenner complaint demands House Ethics Committee 'immediately' open investigation

-Swalwell, a member of the House Intelligence Committee, has stayed nearly silent on the allegations
+Intelligence Committee member Swalwell has stayed nearly silent on allegations

 EXCLUSIVE: GOP Rep. Jim Sensenbrenner on Friday filed a complaint to the House Ethics Committee urging the panel to “immediately open an investigation” into allegations that Rep. Eric Swalwell had been compromised by a suspected Chinese spy.

-“I respectfully request the House Committee on Ethics immediately open an investigation into the allegations recently made public by an article in Axios regarding the compromising of Representative Eric Swalwell, a member of Congress and a member of the House Permanent Select Committee on Intelligence,” Sensenbrenner, R-Wis., wrote.
+“I respectfully request the House Committee on Ethics immediately open an investigation into the allegations recently made public by an article in Axios regarding the compromising of Representative Eric Swalwell, a member of Congress and a member of the House Permanent Select Committee on Intelligence,” wrote Sensenbrenner, R-Wis.

 Sensenbrenner was referring to a report this week that a suspected spy for China, named Fang Fang or Christine Fang, got close to a number of politicians, including Swalwell, D-Calif., and that the FBI stepped in to disrupt the situation — even giving a “defense briefing” to him.

 Swalwell himself has refused to comment on the explosive story for days, aside from a brief statement.

 His office pointed Fox News to a statement from an unnamed FBI official to The San Francisco Chronicle.
 The official said, “Swalwell was completely cooperative and under no suspicion of wrongdoing...
 It was a defensive briefing.
 Information was obtained where we do a duty to warn... that he may be targeted by a foreign government.”

 Axios reported that Swalwell was one of the targets of Fang, who left the country in 2015 after working her way into political circles in California.
 The outlet reported that she was involved romantically with at least two unnamed mayors in the Midwest.